Ronald Acuña Jr. Player Props: Braves vs. Pirates

-The Atlanta Braves, including Ronald Acuna Jr. and his .718 slugging percentage over his past 10 games, take on starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+Ronald Acuna Jr. and his .522 on-base percentage over his past 10 games (100 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Pittsburgh Pirates and Quinn Priester on August 9 at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Pirates.
+He notched a home run while going 1-for-3 in his previous game against the Pirates.

 Ronald Acuña Jr. Game Info & Props vs. the Pirates